 A sunbeam electric blanket that can’t produce the warmth you need is useless.
 But why would an electric blanket misbehave like this?
-The following factors are to blame:

 1).
 End Of Lifespan